fjarri-attic/oldi-hero-translation/en/080_book2-parodos.md

 "You and Apollo?!"
 Hermeias couldn't believe his ears, forgetting the heat and his weariness at once.

 "What would you have me do?
-Even Artemis turns up her nose --- she can't forgive the hunt for the Cerynian Hind.
-And ever since their little meeting with Heracles, the whole Family's taken an interest in Artemis's virginity, too..."
+Even Artemis turns up her nose --- she can't forgive the hunt for the Ceryneian Hind.
+And ever since their little meeting with Heracles, the whole Family's inquiring about Artemis's virginity..."

 Ares didn't finish.